-- 15. Forgery, fraud, or embezzlement - 16.
-Gambling - 17.
-Gang related activity or action - 18.
-Harassment, intimidation, and bullying, including gestures, written or verbal expression, electronic communication or physical acts - 19.
-Hazings (whether involving initiations or not) in connection with any school activity, regardless of location - 20.
-Immorality - 21.
-Inappropriate attire, including violation of dress code - 22.
-Inappropriate behavior or gestures - 23.
-Indecent exposure - 24.
-Intimidation or harassment because of race, color, sex, national origin, religion, disability, veteran status, sexual orientation, age, or genetic information, including but not limited to: (a) assault and battery; (b) damage, destruction, vandalism or defacing any real or personal property; or threatening, by word or act, the acts identified in (a) or (b) - 25.
-Obscene language - 26.
-Physical or verbal abuse - 27.
-Plagiarism - 28.
-Possession or distribution of a caustic substance - 29.
-Possessing, distributing, or viewing obscene materials, including electronic possession, distribution or viewing (sexting) - 30.
-Possession, without prior authorization, of a wireless telecommunication device - 31.
-Possession, threat or use of a dangerous weapon and related instrumentalities (i.e., bullets, shells, gun powder, pellets, etc.) - 32.
-Students who are members of JROTC and are participating in an authorized school program may, with prior approval from the principal, bring an inoperable weapon to school for the sole and exclusive purpose of participating in the program.
-Students may only possess the inoperable weapon in a manner consistent with the authorization to participate in the program. - 33.
-Possession, use, manufacture, distribution, sale, purchase, conspiracy to sell, distribute or possess or being in the chain of sale or distribution, or being under the influence of (a) alcoholic beverages, low-point beer (as defined by Oklahoma law, i.e., 3.2 beer), (b) any mind altering substance, except for medications taken for legitimate medical purposes pursuant to district policy, including but not limited to prescription medications for which the individual does not have a prescription, or medications used outside their intended therapeutic purpose, (c) paint, glue, aerosol sprays, salts, incense and other substances which may be used as an intoxicating substance, or (d) any substance believed or represented to be a prohibited substance, regardless of its actual content.
+21. Inappropriate attire, including violation of dress code

+22. Inappropriate behavior or gestures

+23. Indecent exposure

+24. Intimidation or harassment because of race, color, sex, pregnancy, gender, gender expression or identity, national origin, religion, disability, veteran status, sexual orientation, age, or genetic information, including but not limited to: (a) assault and battery; (b) damage, destruction, vandalism or defacing any real or personal property: or threatening, by word or act, the acts identified in (a) or (b) 25.
+Obscene language 26.
+Physical or verbal abuse 27.
+Plagiarism 28.
+Possession or distribution of a caustic substance 29.
+Possessing, distributing, or viewing obscene materials, including electronic possession, distribution or viewing (sexting) 30.
+Possession of synthetic urine, a warmer or any other item with the intent to use that item to tamper with a drug or alcohol test 31.
+Possession, without prior authorization, of a wireless telecommunication device 32.
+Possession, threat or use of a dangerous weapon1 and related instrumentalities (i.e., bullets, shells, gun powder, pellets, etc.) 33.
+Possession, claimed possession, use, manufacture, distribution, sale, purchase, conspiracy to sell, distribute or possess or being in the chain of sale or distribution, or being under the influence of (a) alcoholic beverages, lowpoint beer (as defined by Oklahoma law, i.e., 3.2 beer), (b) any mind altering substance, except for medications taken for legitimate medical purposes pursuant to district policy, including but not limited to prescription medications for which the individual does not have a prescription, or medications used outside their intended therapeutic purpose, (c) paint, glue, aerosol sprays, salts, incense and other substances which may be used as an intoxicating substance, or (d) any substance believed or represented to be a prohibited substance, regardless of its actual content.
+34. Possession or claimed possession of illegal and/or drug related paraphernalia 35.
+Possession, claimed possession, distribution, or claimed distribution of supplements, prescription medicine, and/or non-prescription medicine while at school and school related functions without prior district approval 36.
+Profanity